Canine Cognitive Behavior Therapy

 CBT is one of many psychotherapeutic practices.
 The scientifically proven methodology is designed to address the reason for the behavior, such as inability to process, cognitive dissonance, reliance on routines, and/or learned behavior that may cause fear, anxiety, anger, and other emotions that then lead to behaviors believed by the subject to be necessary to achieve their personal goal.
 (This goal can include, but is not limited to, remaining safe, keeping subjects at bay, getting attention, maintaining one’s happiness, protection, preventing change, retaining a tangible object, making a point/getting one’s way (yes, dogs do this), acquiring an object, or managing a situation or subject.)

-How does CBT address behaviors?
+How does CBT address canine behavioral problems?

 The first step in a program is to establish exercises that increase bond, develop communication, harness cognition, and allow us to read the dog.
 The focus is not on teaching the dog, but rather, learning what is important to each dog, their level of cognition (which is not the same as their level of training), and their goal.